Lgx521/LiDAR_Mobile_robot/README.md

 - The car is embedded with ROS interface, connect to the ESP32 dev board via serial.
 A converter is used.
 - The ESP32 connect to local Wi-Fi which is same to the Laptop running ROS.
 - The ESP32 send LiDAR and base date via two port, receive command data via a third data.
-- The laptop runs four ros packages:
+- The laptop runs 5 ros packages:
   - communication: Realize the LiDAR and base data reception.
   - vel_control_pkg: Realize the command data transmition.
   - sensor_data_parse: Realize the parse for the feedback base data, publish `\odom`, `\imu`amd `\battary` topics.
   - ldlidar_sl_ros: The official driver for the ld14 2-D LiDAR.
+  - slam_and_motion_control_pkg: The slam and ego-motion planning package, is the core algorithm of this project.

 ---
 ## Version Updates and Usage Guidance